bleachbit/docs/_posts/2015-09-30-install-on-linux.md

 ### Fedora, Red Hat, CentOS

 #### Graphical package manager

-To install BleachBit using the graphic package manager, double click on the downloaded installation package which has a name like `bleachbit-2.2-1.1.fc28.noarch.rpm`.
+To install BleachBit using the graphic package manager, double click on the downloaded installation package which has a name like `bleachbit-3.0-1.1.fc28.noarch.rpm`.
 Then, follow the prompts.

+The 3.0 package has a bug: it will not ask you to install the dependency `python2-gobject`, so you will need to install it yourself.

 #### Command line
 Alternatively, install using the command line like this.

+First, install these dependencies for BleachBit 3.0.
+(BleachBit versions 2.x and 4.0 have different dependencies.)

+`sudo dnf install python2-gobject python2-scandir`

 To avoid a key error, import the public key: